- Biological Inventions

 - Trademark Litigation

-The struggle between innovator pharmaceutical companies (mostly in the Western world) and developing world Generic companies has been lately played out in India and especially for the last 2-3 years in the form of litigations and oppositions.
+The struggle between innovator pharmaceutical companies (mostly in the Western world) and developing world Generic companies have been lately played out in India and especially for the last 2-3 years in the form of litigations and oppositions.
 Here I would be discussing the specific case of Roche (a Swiss Pharma Company) showcasing its journey of wins and loses over its patents and the discussion over the emerging issues in India.

 Roche and Natco – While Roche’s fight for Tarceva over Cipla’s Erlocip was still continuing at the Delhi High Court, Roche brought another suit of infringement against Natco Pharma for infringing the same Tarceva Patent (‘774 patent).
 The issues pertaining to: